rwth-iat/aas-specs-antora/README.md

 #### Prerequisites and Preliminary Steps
 * A prerequisite is having the latest Node.js LTS release on your Linux, Windows, or macOS machine.
 For reproducability and ease of use, please use Linux, MacOS or another Unix-like system.
 If you are on windows, consider using WSL.
 Directly running on windows might prove more difficult and tedious, since no package manager will be available for any of the following steps.
 See [here](https://nodejs.org/en/download/package-manager) for instructions.

 * In order to locally build the documentation website on your own, you have to make sure you have Antora command line interface (CLI) and the official Antora site generator installed.
 See [here](https://docs.antora.org/antora/latest/install/install-antora/) for instructions.
+You may skip this step to install npm packages after cloning the repository.

 * In the following steps, Ruby will be required.
 Install ruby on your system and configure it for use for a non-root user.
 See [here](https://www.ruby-lang.org/en/downloads/) for instructions.